jenninglim/recursion-schemes-in-DSL/Report/report.md

 # Introduction to Recursion schemes in Domain Specific Language.

 ## Introduction
-The most successful computer systems can stand the test of time;
+The most successful computer system can stand the test of time;
 it requires numerous people to work together to test, maintain and update it throughout its lifespan.
 Abstraction,
-one of the most ubiquitous concept in computer science, provides a good strategy to ensure its survival by managing its complexity.
+one of the most ubiquitous concepts in computer science, provides a good strategy to ensure its survival by managing its complexity.
 Thus it comes as no surprise that the most successful programming languages exploit this by introducing a variety of abstraction techniques for the programmer,